No. 69; January 2019

 In 2013, the diagnosis of Asperger’s Disorder was removed from the newly revised Diagnostic and Statistical Manual (DSM-5).
-Children previously diagnosed with Asperger’s Disorder were included in the broader category of Autism Spectrum Disorder.
+Children previously diagnosed with Asperger’s Disorder were included in the broader category of autism spectrum disorder (ASD).
 The new definition covers children who display problems with communication and social interactions.
 For example, they may respond inappropriately in conversations or misread non-verbal cues.
 They may also have difficulty building friendships appropriate to their age.
-In addition, children with Autism Spectrum Disorder may be overly dependent on routines, unusually sensitive to changes in their environment, or intensely focused on specific items.
+In addition, children with ASD may be overly dependent on routines, unusually sensitive to changes in their environment, or intensely focused on specific items.

 The decision to combine the categories grew out of research demonstrating that Asperger’s was not actually a separate “disorder.”
 Instead, children previously diagnosed with Asperger’s were better and more accurately described as having a disorder “on the autism spectrum.”
-Researchers also hope that the improved accuracy and consistency of the diagnosis will lead to enhanced research on the cause, treatment and ultimately prevention of Autism Spectrum Disorders.
+Researchers also hope that the improved accuracy and consistency of the diagnosis will lead to enhanced research on the cause, treatment, and ultimately prevention of ASD.

-Child and adolescent psychiatrists have the training and expertise to evaluate Autism Spectrum Disorders.
+Child and adolescent psychiatrists have the training and expertise to evaluate ASD.
 They can also work with families to design appropriate and effective treatment programs.
-Currently, the most effective treatment for Autism Spectrum Disorder involves a combination of psychotherapy, special education, behavior modification, and support for families.
+Currently, the most effective treatment for ASD involves a combination of psychotherapy, special education, behavior modification, and support for families.
 Some children will also benefit from treatment with medication.

-The outcome for children with Autism Spectrum Disorders is related to intellectual functioning and communication skills.
+The outcome for children with ASD is related to intellectual functioning and communication skills.
 Children with normal or above normal intelligence and normal or near normal speech and language often finish high school and attend college.
 Although difficulties with social interaction and awareness may persist, they can often do well in specific work settings and develop lasting relationships with family and friends.
-Access to ongoing counseling, support and assistance increases the likelihood of a positive and successful outcome.
+Access to ongoing counseling, support, and assistance increases the likelihood of a positive and successful outcome.